tracy-burnett/dito-backend/README.md

    - verify that Netlify has deployed the new frontend code
    - verify that the translations are displaying as expected
  - 11/08/2022: Main branch code auto-deploys to api.dito.live.
 Migrations must be made locally and pushed to the repository and the build/deploy needs to finish on Heroku, after which skysnolimit08 needs to run heroku run python manage.py migrate --app ditotranslationtool to bring things up to speed on Heroku after database format changes.
+- 6/16/2022: if you ever need to reset your local database, try running pipenv shell, then running python manage.py migrate storybooks zero, then running python manage.py makemigrations, and finally running python manage.py migrate.
  - For future reference on database upgrades with Heroku Postgres: https://gist.github.com/simonw/50e14b9a3e829355d6d43f0f12f91e74

-## Update Notes
-- 6/16/2022: if you ever need to reset your local database, try running pipenv shell, then running python manage.py migrate storybooks zero, then running python manage.py makemigrations, and finally running python manage.py migrate.
+# Project Setup

 ### Prerequisites